 - ImageMagick (for image editing)

-Consequently, Spina, another firm, rails based content management system that provides interface to add user roles and allow us to set various permissions.
-Plus, it provides SEO friendly management from which you can easily redirect the URL’s one of the prominent feature which most of the CMS failed to provide.
-However, This feature doesn’t have multiple language support, and it will not allow us to manage multiple websites from the same admin panel.
+Consequently, Spina is another rails-based content management system that provides an interface to add user roles and set various permissions.
+Plus, it provides SEO-friendly management from which you can easily redirect the URLs, one of the prominent features which most of the CMS failed to provide.
+However, this feature doesn’t have multiple language support, and it will not allow us to manage multiple websites from the same admin panel.

 • Ruby 2.3+